Navotas: Spanish colonial era

-The movement for the separation of barrios San Jose de Navotas and Bangkulasi from Tambobong (now Malabon), then a town in the province of Tondo (later Manila), began on December 20, 1827.
-Led by the principales of such barrios, such separation was petitioned before the Spanish colonial government when the locals experienced difficulties in doing business transactions and accessing Tambobong's poblacion across what is now the Navotas River for religious events.
+The movement for the separation of barrios San José de Navotas and Bangkulasi from Tambobong (now Malabon), then a town in the province of Tondo (later Manila), began on December 20, 1827.
+Led by the principales of such barrios, such separation was petitioned before the Spanish colonial government when the locals experienced difficulties in doing business transactions and accessing Tambobong's población across what is now the Navotas River for religious events.

 On February 16, 1859, the petition was finally granted, separating both barrios from Tambobong to form a new distinct town.
-The town initially composed of four barrios (villages): San Jose, Tangos, Bangkulasi, and Tanza.
-Later on June 11, the Real Audiencia enacted a Superior Decreto, which established the San Jose de Navotas Parish with a church and parochial school.
+The town initially composed of four barrios (villages): San José, Tangos, Bangkulasi, and Tanza.
+Later on June 11, the Real Audiencia of Manila enacted a Superior Decreto, which established the San José de Navotas Parish with a church and parochial school.

 On August 6, 1898, Navotas joined the revolutionary government of General Emilio Aguinaldo.

 American occupation

 On June 11, 1901, Navotas was eventually incorporated into the newly created province of Rizal with the enactment of Act No. 137.

 On October 12, 1903, the town was returned to Malabon by virtue of Act No. 942.
 On January 16, 1906, Navotas regained its independent municipality status with the enactment of Act No. 1442 which separated it from Malabon.